LkHepokoski/SQLProject-main/README.md

 # Student Internship Application

 This is a web-based application that allows students to submit information about their internships through a data entry survey form, which will be stored in a relational database.
 The system also provides administrative forms for maintaining pick-list items and managing student submissions.
+We had a 1-month timeframe to put everything together so we have some missing functionalities that would be useful to implement in the future such as making a web-hosted database instead of a local one and then implementing an easier connection system.

 ## Features